 Figure 6.
 CompactRIO's heterogeneous architecture features a real-time processor, reconfigurable FPGA, and I/O.

 CompactRIO hardware is often used for industrial applications including condition monitoring, hardware-in-the-loop test, physical systems test, and machine control.

-CompactRIO board-level controllers, such as CompactRIO Single-Board Controllers (sbRIO) and NI System on Module (SOM), have the same architecture as packaged CompactRIO controllers, but come without rugged packaging, and have a smaller form factor.
+CompactRIO board-level controllers, such as CompactRIO Single-Board Controllers (sbRIO), have the same architecture as packaged CompactRIO controllers, but come without rugged packaging, and have a smaller form factor.